Factbox: Coming events in the euro zone debt crisis

 G7/G8/G20 MEETINGS:

-October 14/15 - G20 finance ministers meet in Paris.
-Pressure will be heaped on euro zone ministers to move faster on new debt crisis measures.
-But with an EU leaders summit set for a few days later, concrete proposals may not result.

 November 3/4 - G20 annual summit in Cannes, France.
-If no new euro zone crisis-fighting steps are announced by this point, markets are likely to react badly.
+If no new euro zone crisis-fighting steps are firmed up by this point, markets are likely to react badly.
+President Barack Obama has demanded concrete plans in time for the summit.

 GREECE: